March is National Women’s History Month,

 ❖ They allow for peer feedback that can inspire women to begin to be honest with themselves and start acknowledging the root causes of their addiction

-Not just during Women’s National History Month but each day of every month, we must continue to work to remove the many barriers confronting women who have SUDs, and ensure that their care and treatment effectively addresses the issues unique to them.
+Not just during Women’s National History Month but each day of every month, we must continue to work to remove the many barriers confronting women who have substance use disorders, and ensure that their care and treatment effectively addresses the issues unique to them.